Shirolist/Discord-X-Chatgpt/README.md

 </code></pre>
 <p>And then goto <a href="https://discord.com/developers/applications">discord</a> and <a href="https://platform.openai.com/overview">openai</a> webiste to get these two key and modify the .env file</p>
 <p>Use <a href="http://chatgpt.py">chatgpt.py</a> to run it</p>
+<p>Sometime you need to modify the requirement of openai verison to ensure download it successfully</p>